ricardonunesdev/domain-ping/README.md

  - `domain` is the domain you requested
  - `ip` is the IP address the domain should be pointing to, as defined in the DNS server by an A record
  - `ping` is true if the server is responding to ping requests, false otherwise (false does not mean it's down, ICMP could be blocked on the server's firewall)
+ - `ping_time` is the average time in ms of the ping requests
  - `online` is true if the server is responding to HTTP requests for the chosen domain, with status code = 200, false otherwise
  - `statusCode` is the actual status code replied by the server in the HTTP request (200, 404, 503, etc)
  - `success` is true if the entire process executed correctly, false otherwise (check Errors below)